Some Argentines turn to unusual pandemic pets for comfort

 “I concentrate on having to move slowly because if they frighten, they could fall" and could die, he said, showing off a colorful and somewhat venomous Mexican tarantula in the palm of his hand.

-For Solana Pesca, companionship comes with the bright-eyed rats Regue and Brama, who scratch at their cage when the see her enter the door of her small apartment in Buenos Aires.
+For Solana Pesca, companionship comes with the bright-eyed rats Regue and Brama, who scratch at their cage when they see her enter the door of her small apartment in Buenos Aires.

 “They understand what you feel, they seek you out," said Solis, who works at an animal laboratory.